umccr/driver-analysis/README.md

 --maf_dir | Directory with *MAF* file(s)
 --maf_files | List of *MAF* file(s) to be processed.
 Each file name is expected to be separated by comma --datasets | Desired names of each dataset.
-The names are expected to be in the same order as provided *MAF* files --genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --genes_blacklist | Location and name of a file listing genes to be excluded (OPTIONAL).
+The names are expected to be in the same order as provided *MAF* files --q_value | Q-value threshold for reporting significant genes (defualt 0.1) --ratios_ci | Calculate per-gene confidence intervals for the dN/dS ratios (default FALSE) --hypermut_sample_cutoff | Mutations per gene to define ultra-hypermutator samples (these will be excluded; defualt 250) --max_muts_per_gene | Maximum mutations per gene in same sample (remaining will be subsampled; defualt 3) --ucsc_genome_assembly | Version of UCSC genome assembly to be used as a reference (defualt 19) --out_folder | Output folder (defualt "Driver_analysis_report") --genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --genes_blacklist | Location and name of a file listing genes to be excluded (OPTIONAL).
 Header is not expected and the genes should be listed in separate lines
 --samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
 The ID of samples to be excluded are expected to be listed in column named "Tumor_Sample_Barcode".
 Additional columns are allowed
---q_value | Q-value threshold for reporting significant genes (defualt 0.1) --ratios_ci | Calculate per-gene confidence intervals for the dN/dS ratios (default FALSE) --hypermut_sample_cutoff | Mutations per gene to define ultra-hypermutator samples (these will be excluded; defualt 250) --max_muts_per_gene | Maximum mutations per gene in same sample (remaining will be subsampled; defualt 3) --ucsc_genome_assembly | Version of UCSC genome assembly to be used as a reference (defualt 19) --out_folder | Output folder (defualt "Driver_analysis_report")
+--oncodrivefml | Name of folder with results files from [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) analysis (OPTIONAL)
+--oncodrivefml_p | P-value threshold for reporting [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) results (OPTIONAL).
+Defualt values is 0.1
+--oncodrivefml_q | Q-value threshold for reporting [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) results (OPTIONAL).
+Defualt values is 0.001
+--oncodrivefml_conf | Directory and name of [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) configuration file (OPTIONAL)
 <br />

 **Packages**: *[maftools](https://www.bioconductor.org/packages/devel/bioc/vignettes/maftools/inst/doc/maftools.html)*, *[optparse](https://cran.r-project.org/web/packages/optparse/optparse.pdf)*, *[knitr](https://cran.r-project.org/web/packages/knitr/knitr.pdf)*, *[DT](https://rstudio.github.io/DT/)*, *[ggplot2](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf)*, *[dndscv](http://htmlpreview.github.io/?http://github.com/im3sanger/dndscv/blob/master/vignettes/dNdScv.html)*, *[UpSetR](https://cran.r-project.org/web/packages/UpSetR/README.html)*, *[stringr](https://cran.r-project.org/web/packages/stringr/vignettes/stringr.html)*, *[magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html)*